 This tea is commonly known as Earl Grey Tea but it’s original name is actually Bergamot Tea.
 “Bergamot tea is typically made from black tea leaves and the fruit of the Citrus bergamia tree.
 The tea leaves are either sprayed with bergamot extract or essential oil, or mixed with dried bergamot rinds, giving the tea a mild citrus-like taste.

 Since it received its nickname from the British prime minister Earl Grey, bergamot tea is often considered English.
 However, it’s native to Southeast Asia and widely cultivated in Southern Italy today.

 You can find bergamot tea in most grocery stores — with or without caffeine, additional ingredients, and other flavorings.

 The plant compounds in bergamot may provide a variety of health benefits, but most studies have focused on bergamot essential oil, juice, or supplements instead of tea”.

 Give it a try!

-Well I hope you give this Earl Grey Milk Tea a try!
+Well I hope you give my Earl Grey Milk Tea recipe a try!
 It always excites me when you guys make my recipes and I hope this is one you try.